 The new earth and new heaven (Rev. 21-22): This is the final action within God's mission to restore everything for himself (Revelation 21-22).
 This third action will be completed after the church has also done faithfully her mission within God's mission which is to be the channel of the redemption of human and their cultures, the redemption of the political system, and so on.
-Even if this redemption plan will only be completed during the second coming of Jesus on earth (Col. 1:12-14; Rev. 11:15).
+This redemption plan will only fully be completed during the second coming of Jesus on earth (Col. 1:12-14; Rev. 11:15).
 In the book Apocalypse (7:9), it says that all nations (culture) will surround the throne of God and glorify Him.
-But, none of the nation/ culture will surround the throne if not yet redeemed.
-Therefore, I can paraphrase (Apoc.
-7:9) saying: all redeemed nation/ culture will surrender to the transformative power of Christianity to become the channel of the redeemed of African cultures.
+This shows that God is not against culture.
+But He is against the content of human cultures attracting them away from His will.
+Therefore, none of the nation/ culture will surround the throne of God if it was not yet redeemed.
+I can paraphrase (Apoc.
+7:9) by saying: all redeemed nations/cultures will bow before the throne of God.
+So, will African countries be among them?
+The answer is yes, Africans will also surround God's throne, if they submit themselves to the transformative power of Christianity.

-V. Missiological Responses To The Tension Between Christianity And African Identity
+V. Missiological Responses to the Tension between Christianity And African Identity

-Under this point, in addition to what I have already developed earlier, I will provide five missiological responses to the tension between the Christian faith and African identity by responding to the central question of this research:
+Under this section, in addition to what I have already developed earlier, I will provide five missiological responses to the tension between the Christian faith and African identity by responding to my research question: